prakashebi/Orqestra/README.md

 - User assignment to cards and boards
 - Board search and filtering UI
 - Real-time cross-member updates — card and list changes broadcast live to all board members via WebSockets (Flask-SocketIO), eliminating the need to reload the page
+- Attachments, so that members can upload relevant files in the cards

 ### Mid-term
 - OpenSearch indexing + search APIs